 Country information for Sweden - Legislation and policy

-The Swedish education system is decentralised and managed by overall goals and rules.
-All decisions concerning the implementation of the Education Act and the curriculum are taken within the local self-government of the municipalities.
-There is therefore great variation among the municipalities.
-(Source: IECE Country Survey Questionnaire, p.
-16)
+The Swedish education system is decentralised and structured according to national goals and rules.
+Decisions concerning the implementation of the Education Act and the national curriculum are made within the local self-governing municipalities.
+There can therefore be variations in how municipalities interpret and apply the legislative and policy framework on education.

-The curricula state the leading values, tasks and goals for the activities, but do not state the means to reach them.
-The organisation of childcare and school activities is the responsibility of the local authorities and they should therefore ensure the possibilities of reaching the goals and following the curricula.
-The pedagogical staff of each unit is responsible for the pedagogical means and specific organisation of the operation.
+The curricula state the foundational values, purpose and goals for education, but do not state how to achieve them.
+The organisation of childcare and school activities is the responsibility of the local authorities, which must ensure that learners and schools achieve the goals and follow the curricula.
+Pedagogical staff in each school are responsible for the pedagogical methods and organisation of the education that they provide.

 - Norms and values